auto-ssl/lua-resty-auto-ssl/README.md

 *Default:* `function(ssl, ssl_options) return ssl.server_name() end`

 A function that determines the hostname of the request.
 By default, the SNI domain is used, but a custom function can be implemented to determine the domain name for non-SNI requests (by basing the domain on something that can be determined outside of SSL, like the port or IP address that received the request).

+The callback function's arguments are:

+- `ssl`: An instance of the [`ngx.ssl`](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md) module.
+- `ssl_options`: A table of optional configuration options that were passed to the [`ssl_configuration` function](#ssl_certificate-configuration).
+This can be used to customize the behavior on a per nginx `server` basis.

 *Example:*